 During the 8 weeks of this course, you will participate in a Forum activity.
 Each Forum activity will consist of one or more threads/topics.
 The assignments may involve discussion or debate.
 The questions are designed to allow you to apply what you have learned in the chapter to real-world scenarios or hypothetical, but realistic, situations.
 Post your answers to the questions in each thread prior to 11:59 p.m.
-ET on Wednesday.
-Please do not be late with this post because your classmates will be relying on you to post on time to give them a post to respond to later in the week.
+ET on Sunday at 11:59 pm.
+It is strongly advised that you do not wait until Sunday to post your answers.
+You are required to respond to at least two of your classmates post by 11:59.
+By waiting until Sunday to post might not give you proper time to respond by the deadline.
+Please do not be late with this post because your classmates will be relying on you to post on time.
 A discussion period will then ensue from Thursday through Sunday.
 Read your classmates' posts and post at least two follow-up messages to your classmates' posts in each thread prior to 11:59 p.m.
 ET on Sunday.
 Some threads may require you to post more than two replies, so make sure you read the directions carefully.
 Of course, you may always post more than the required number of replies and you are encouraged to continue participating in the discussion even after you have met the minimum number of posts required.
 Your Forum participation will be considered at the end of the semester if your grade is on the borderline.
 Borderline grades will only be rounded up if you have exceeded the minimum requirements on the Forum and shown insight and critical thinking in all of your posts and replies.
 Your follow-up posts must contain substance and should add additional insight to your classmates' opinions or challenge their opinions.
 It is never sufficient to simply say, "I agree with what you wrote" or "I really liked your post."
-You must use your follow-up posts to your own posts and reply to any questions or requests for clarification, including questions posted by your professor.
+You must use your follow-up posts as a way to continue the discussion at a high level of discourse.
+Be sure to read the follow-up posts to your own posts and reply to any questions or requests for clarification, including questions posted by your professor.
 You will be expected to log into the classroom several times each week to participate in the class discussion.
 Forum postings are a large part of your grade and I will be looking for quality and depth in your postings.
 I will also expect you to list your references at the end of each post.
 References should be in APA citation format.